 Sept.
 26 Column: Garden Lessons

-Well, that’s the topic for today’s garden column.
-In it, I discuss the many garden lessons I learned, including ones I thought I’d already learned long ago! (heavy sigh) The important point I want to make is that no matter how many years we’ve been gardening, we always learn new things and that is how we become better gardeners.
+That’s the topic for today’s garden column.
+In it, I discuss the many garden lessons I learned, including ones I thought I’d already learned long ago! (heavy sigh) There’s an important point I want to make.
+No matter how many years we’ve been gardening, we always learn new things.
+That is how we become better gardeners.
 You can read my column underneath the video below.

 One thing I’m excited about trying next year is more heat-tolerant vegetable crops.
 You’ll probably recall that I recently wrote a column on that topic so if you missed it, be sure to read it.
-I have been writing a bunch of notes about what I want to do differently in 2022 and I hope you’ve been writing in your garden journal.
+I have been writing a bunch of notes about what I want to do differently in 2022.
+Have you’ve been writing in your garden journal as well?
 I always think I’ll remember things from one year to the next.
-Sometimes I do, but more often than not, I will forget so I always suggest folks put their plans or “aha” moments in writing.
+Sometimes I do, but more often than not, I will forget.
+Always put your plans or “aha” moments in writing.

 In this week’s video, I take you on tour of my September vegetable garden.
 Things will look quite different from what you’ve been seeing throughout the summer!
-I’ll show you what I’ve been harvesting and what my plans are for the remainder of the garden in the coming weeks.
+You’ll see what I’ve been harvesting.
+I’ll also share my plans for the remainder of the garden in the coming weeks.

 As our garden season winds down, I’m already reflecting upon the lessons I learned this year and how I can build upon them so my 2022 garden will perform much better.